 Even though Electric Lady was open for only a short time, Kramer has vivid memories of working on music there with Hendrix.
 The sessions would be like performances in and of themselves: Hendrix would be handling the faders for the guitar and vocals, and Kramer would be leaping around the console trying to keep it all together.
 “After we faded down, we’d collapse laughing,” he says.
 It was that experience, both having fun with Hendrix and learning what he wanted from a mix, that has provided the template for how Kramer has mixed all of Hendrix’s posthumous releases.

-Read the rest of the article here.
+Read the original article here, and grab a copy of the reissue here.

 Billboard Magazine had a chat with Zayne Malik while he was working inside our Studio A: